rconfig/rconfig6-docker/README.md

 Some prerequisites are needed before you get started.

 - OS
-  - Any latest version of CentOS, RHEL, Rocky or Ubunut
+  - Any latest version of CentOS, RHEL, Rocky or Ubunutu
 - Docker
   - Any latest version of Docker or Docker-CE
   - Any latest version of Docker Compose